jsdw/slackup/README.md

 With these in hand, you can run `slackup --channel CHANNEL --token TOKEN`, substituting in the actual values that you obtained for the `CHANNEL` and `TOKEN`.

+# Working with the output

+Using a tool like `jq` (here, v1.6), one can quite easily manipulate this output into different forms.

+Given `jq`, the file `jq_stats.sh` can be provided the output from running `slackup` to get some messages, and prints various statistics about the messages.

 # Installation

 This program was build using `Rust 1.43.0`.
 You can install Rust from `https://rustup.rs/`.